End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Controller design for bilinear systems

 \end{prop} \begin{pf} See Appendix~\ref{sec:appendix:proofControlBoundsIndividual}. \end{pf} Based on the individual identification error bounds derived in Theorem~\ref{th:ApproxAll}, Proposition~\ref{prop:QDelta-sample-complexity} yields a quadratic bound on the residual.
 In particular, the bound is proportional to the state and input, allowing a robust controller design since the error bound vanishes at the equilibrium $(x,u)=(0,0)$.
-As shown in Theorem~\ref{th:controller-design}, this allows a controller design stabilizing the system in a region of attraction (RoA) around the equilibrium.
+As shown in Section~\ref{sec:controller-design-controller}, this allows the design of a stabilizing controller for the unknown bilinear system.